To the Gay South Korean Soldier, the U.S. Remains a Beacon of Hope

-By Alexander Wheeler, AsylumConnect Blogger; and Katie Sgarro, AsylumConnect Co-Founder and President
+By Alexander Wheeler, former AsylumConnect Blogger; and Katie Sgarro, AsylumConnect Co-Founder and President

 South Korea: a country with a booming economy, cutting-edge technology, addictive K-Pop music, and internationally celebrated barbeque.
 Many people know it for its rapid industrialization, beauty obsession, and proximity to its Northern neighbor.
 While its human rights failures are often beat by close and neighboring countries, it’s important to recognize that LGBTQ Koreans are still forced to live in the margins of mainstream society.

 South Korea is a fiercely heteronormative place – where the recently elected president, Moon Jae-in, a former human rights lawyer, has participated in anti-gay rallies and made anti-gay statements, in line with many of the country’s influential Christian churches and lobbies.
 The government refuses to take action against the violence and discrimination faced by its LGBTQ citizens – consistently failing to pass anti-discrimination laws that would protect sexual minorities.

 The South Korean military has been accused of a “witch hunt” against gay soldiers.
 According to the 2016 Human Rights Country Report issued by the U.S. Department of State, “LGBTI individuals and organizations continue to face societal discrimination.
 The Military Criminal Act’s ‘disgraceful conduct’ clause criminalizes consensual sodomy between men in the military with up to two years imprisonment.”

 In May of 2017, for the first time, the Korean military enforced this decades-old ban and sentenced a gay soldier to six months in jail for having consensual sex with another male soldier.